December 28, 2006

 When I read the books, such questions are for me just idle curiosity.
-I like to see how the author deals with these questions but the lack of logical consistency does not bother me or take anything away from my enjoyment of the books.
+I like to see how the author deals with these questions but the lack of logical consistency does not really bother me or take anything away from my enjoyment of the books.
 Rowling is not sloppy.
 She respects her readers' intelligence, and she gives the reader enough of a rationale for believing in her two-worlds model that we can be taken along for the ride.
-The logical inconsistencies she glosses over are, I think, inevitable consequences of trying to create this kind of parallel universe model.
+The logical inconsistencies she glosses over are, I think, unavoidable consequences of trying to create this kind of parallel universe model, not unlike those encountered by science fiction writers striving for plausibility.
 To her credit, she is skilful enough to provide enough plausibility so that the reader is not troubled (or even notices) unless he or she (like me) is actually looking for problems.

 But the problems Rowling faces in constructing a two worlds model that is logically consistent is similar to that faced by people who want to believe in a spiritual world that exists in parallel with the physical world.
 Since Rowling is writing a work of fiction and nothing of importance rides on whether we accept the inconsistencies or not, we can just close our eyes to these minor flaws and enjoy the books.